 In commercial centres major cycleways are ideally separated cycle paths which offer an attractive and more comfortable environment for cycling.
 The design should allow for both free-flowing pedestrian movement and easy access for cycling to and through the centre.
-In areas with stripshopping, parking should remain easy and accessible and where possible parking should be incorporated into the design.
 As commercial centres present many hazards and distractions for users, separated cycle paths help reduce the hazard.